okteto/integrated-development-experience/README.md

 ## Components
 ### a) IDEx: Integrated Development Environment
 You know what x is used mostly for in maths, variables.
-IDEx also gives you the freedom to choose any of the supported IDE's or bring your own custom environment.
+IDEx in the same way gives you the freedom to replace x with any of the supported IDE's or bring your own custom environment.
 <br><br>
 **Supported IDEs:**
 1. **Okteto-IDE** - Work in Progress